gpetrousov/roboCIM/README.md

 # roboCIM chessplayer #

 ## Description ##
-<p>The roboCIM chessplayer is a project that allows you to play chess or solve chess puzzles using the robotic arm Lab-Volt Servo Robot System, Model 5250 using our custom made platform.
+<p>The roboCIM chess player is a project that allows you to play chess or solve chess puzzles using the robotic arm Lab-Volt Servo Robot System, Model 5250 using our custom made platform.
 Our platform uses an arduino to send binary signals that correspond to certain commands-action that the arm will execute.
-Each binary signal comming from the arduino corresponds to the action listed on the right.
-A1, A2,...,H7 and H8 are the squeares on the chessboard.
+Each binary signal coming from the arduino corresponds to the action listed on the right.
+A1, A2,...,H7 and H8 are the squares on the chessboard.
 The signals from the arduino are TTL inputs to the arm.
 <p/>

 | Signal  | Action  |